cambialens/lens-api-doc/request-patent.md

 ### Group by Family
 Group by patent family queries supports group by `SIMPLE_FAMILY` and `EXTENDED_FAMILY`, e.g. `"group_by": "SIMPLE_FAMILY"`.
 This returns the top sorted patent document record for each family (sorted by relevance by default).

+### Expand by Family
+Expand by patent family queries supports group by `SIMPLE_FAMILY` and `EXTENDED_FAMILY`, e.g. `"expand_by": "SIMPLE_FAMILY"`.
+This returns all the patent family members from the patent documents that match your query.

 >**Note**:
 >  * Group by family does not work with `scroll` requests.